BorisKozo/extensibility.js/README.md

 * **POSSIBLY BREAKING** Added a new parameter _metadata_ to the builder's _build_ handler.

 * removed the example from the repository (I will add an example in a separate repository)

+* [Node.js only] require('subdivision') will now return the subdivision singleton regardless of the module using it.

 ### 0.2.0 -> 0.2.1